Nuclear close calls: 1966: French false alarm from weather (likely)

-1967: US false alarm from weather
+1967: U.S. false alarm from weather

 A powerful solar flare accompanied by a coronal mass ejection interfered with multiple NORAD radars over the Northern Hemisphere.
-These radars included three Ballistic Missile Early Warning Systems (BMEWS) that had been upgraded, and only resumed operation 8 days prior to the flare.
+These radars included three Ballistic Missile Early Warning Systems (BMEWS) that had been recently upgraded, and only resumed operation eight days prior to the flare.
 This interference was initially interpreted as intentional jamming of the radars by the Soviets, and thus an act of war.
-A nuclear bomber counter-strike was nearly launched by the United States.
+A nuclear bomber counterstrike was nearly launched by the United States.
 The Strategic Air Command had prepared to launch fighters before NORAD alerted them of the solar flare.

-1968: US strategic bomber crash in Greenland
+1968: U.S. strategic bomber crash in Greenland

-A fire broke out on a nuclear armed B-52 bomber just off Greenland, and the plane crashed into the sea without causing a detonation.
+A fire broke out on a nuclear-armed B-52 bomber just off Greenland, and the plane crashed into the sea without causing a detonation.

-1979: US false alarm from computer training scenario
+1979: U.S. false alarm from computer training scenario

 Computer errors at the NORAD headquarters in Peterson Air Force Base, the Strategic Air Command command post in Offutt Air Force Base, the National Military Command Center in the Pentagon, and the Alternate National Military Command Center in the Raven Rock Mountain Complex led to alarm and full preparation for a nonexistent large-scale Soviet attack.
-NORAD notified national security advisor Zbigniew Brzezinski that the Soviet Union had launched 250 ballistic missiles with a trajectory for the United States, stating that a decision to retaliate would need to be made by the president within 3 to 7 minutes.
+NORAD notified National Security Advisor Zbigniew Brzezinski that the Soviet Union had launched 250 ballistic missiles with a trajectory for the United States, stating that a decision to retaliate would need to be made by the president within three to seven minutes.
 NORAD computers then placed the number of incoming missiles at 2,200.
 Strategic Air Command was notified, and nuclear bombers prepared for takeoff.
 Within six to seven minutes of the initial response, PAVE PAWS satellite and radar systems were able to confirm that the attack was a false alarm.

 Congress quickly learned of the incident because Senator Charles H. Percy was present at the NORAD headquarters during the panic.
 A General Accounting Office investigation found that a training scenario was inadvertently loaded into an operational computer in the Cheyenne Mountain Complex.
 Commenting on the incident, U.S. State Department adviser Marshall Shulman stated that "false alerts of this kind are not a rare occurrence.
 There is a complacency about handling them that disturbs me."
 Soviet General Secretary Leonid Brezhnev composed a letter to U.S. President Jimmy Carter that the false alarm was "fraught with a tremendous danger" and "I think you will agree with me that there should be no errors in such matters."
-In the months following the incident there were three more false alarms at NORAD, two of them caused by faulty computer chips.
+In the months following the incident, there were three more false alarms at NORAD, two of them caused by faulty computer chips.
 One of them forced the National Emergency Airborne Command Post to taxi into position at Andrews Air Force Base.